5. Admitted to God, to ourselves and to another human being the exact nature of our wrongs.

 Let God First See the List

 But before we do that, we are first going to openly share this list with God.
 Not that he can’t already see it.
-But rather, because he wants to see whether we will acknowledge it, and seek his help for it.
+But rather, because he wants to see whether we will acknowledge it before him, and seek his help for it.

 “God looked down from heaven upon the children of men, to see if there were any that did understand, that did seek God.” ~ Psalm 53:2

 We must open the list before God’s eyes and invite him to help us with it.
 Because the reality is that God knows everything about us already.
 There is nothing hidden from him.
 He actually knows us, better than we know ourselves.
 But he wants to see how honest we will openly be with him, and ourselves.

 “O Lord, thou hast searched me, and known me.
 Thou knowest my downsitting and mine uprising, thou understandest my thought afar off.
 Thou compassest my path and my lying down, and art acquainted with all my ways.
 For there is not a word in my tongue, but, lo, O Lord, thou knowest it altogether.
 Thou hast beset me behind and before, and laid thine hand upon me.
 Such knowledge is too wonderful for me; it is high, I cannot attain unto it.
 Whither shall I go from thy spirit? or whither shall I flee from thy presence?
 If I ascend up into heaven, thou art there: if I make my bed in hell, behold, thou art there.
 If I take the wings of the morning, and dwell in the uttermost parts of the sea; Even there shall thy hand lead me, and thy right hand shall hold me.
 If I say, Surely the darkness shall cover me; even the night shall be light about me.
 Yea, the darkness hideth not from thee; but the night shineth as the day: the darkness and the light are both alike to thee.” ~ Psalm 139:1-12

 Find Someone You Trust to Share Your List With